mongodb-developer/AtlasForms/README.md

 _Here we note anything we made an explicit decision about in the design and why_

+30/9/2022 - Initial version is only supporting two levels of depth, so arrays and objects only at the top level or objects in a top level array.
+It is hard to render lower nicely in a basic GUI and also just not a nice schema.
+Objects might get extended one more level though.

 ## Work in Progress / TODO / Ideas